History of the tank: American tracked tractors in Europe

-French development
+French

 The French colonel Jean Baptiste Eugène Estienne articulated the vision of a cross-country armoured vehicle on 24 August 1914:

 Some privately owned Holt tractors were used by the French Army soon after the start of World War I to pull heavy artillery pieces in difficult terrain, but the French did not purchase Holts in large numbers.
 It was the sight of them in use by the British that later inspired Estienne to have plans drawn up for an armoured body on caterpillar tracks.
 In the meantime, several attempts were made to design vehicles that could overcome the German barbed wire and trenches.

 From 1914 to 1915, an early experiment was made with the Boirault machine, with the objective of flattening barbed wire defences and riding over gaps in a battlefield.
 The machine was made of huge parallel tracks, formed by 4×3 metre metallic frames, rotating around a triangular motorized centre.
 This device proved too fragile and slow, as well as incapable of changing direction easily, and was abandoned.

 In France, on 1 December 1914, Paul Frot, an engineer constructing canals for the Compagnie Nationale du Nord, proposed to the French Ministry a design for a "landship" with armour and armament based on the motorisation of a compactor with heavy wheels or rollers.
 The Frot-Laffly was tested on 18 March 1915, and effectively destroyed barbed wire lines, but was deemed lacking in mobility.
 The project was abandoned in favour of General Estienne's development using a tractor base, codenamed "Tracteur Estienne".

 In 1915, attempts were also made to develop vehicles with powerful armour and armament, mounted on the cross-country chassis of agricultural tractors, with large wheels having coarse treads, such as the Aubriot-Gabet "Fortress" (Fortin Aubriot-Gabet).
 The vehicle was powered by electricity (complete with a supply cable), and armed with a Navy cannon of 37mm, but it too proved impractical.